 Drought will be the norm.
 Annual tendencies toward earlier spring snowmelt and decreased snowpack are already impacting water sources in western United States, with negative consequences for fisheries and power production.
 Underneath the greatest emissions situations and assuming no change in present water resources management, chronic, long-duration hydrological drought has become possible until the end of the century.
 Recent droughts and related heat waves have attained record Intensity in certain U.S. regions.

 If you’re looking for ways to help the environment you can start in the home by making sure your appliances and lifestyle supports the environment as much as possible.
-For example, buy a green vacuum cleaner and if you must have lifestyle products be conscious about how to save energy.
+For example, buy a green vacuum cleaner and if you must have lifestyle products be conscious about how to save energy and discover the benefits of using an eco-friendly toilet.